INDAPlus21/azeezd-haskell-task-2/README.md

 # Azeez Daoud (azeezd) Haskell Uppgift 2
-Code is under `src/`, answers to written exercises is under `docs/`.
+Code is under `src/`, answers to written exercises ARE under `docs/`.

 Proof for kattis is provided as `proof.png`